SciML/sciml.ai/_posts/2018-8-20-FunctionInputEPIRK.md

 interpolation to a new step size grid.
 This is done with the accuracy-increasing kappa's of Shampine to allow for larger step sizes.
-This is a full-Julia implementation in OrdinaryDiffEq.jl, so it will allow the use of arbitrary Julia types like arbitrary precision and complex numbers.
+This is a full-Julia implementation in OrdinaryDiffEq.jl, so it will allow the use of arbitrary Julia types like arbitrary precision and complex numbers, though some of the extra features do need tests.
+And these still need some extensive benchmarking.
+But they are implemented and these finishing touches are much simpler to do over time.

 This is an interesting moment for us because this is the last main feature you would expect in any other integrator library, making the native Julia solvers of